rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

-If you find that a log isn&rsquo;t rotating even though it&rsquo;s old enough that it should, a simple way to fix the problem is to manually run logrotate with the &ldquo;-f&rdquo; flag.
+If you find that a log isn&rsquo;t rotating even though it&rsquo;s old enough that it should, a simple way to fix the problem is to manually run logrotate with the "-f" flag.
 But if you&rsquo;re the sort who wants to know *why* something&rsquo;s gone wrong, there&rsquo;s one more file you can check before forcing a rotation: